Exmark Z Turf Equipment Backyard Life

 How to Forage a Wild Chanterelle

-The most important thing when foraging for chanterelles is that you pay attention to the gills (the soft, streaky flesh underneath the head) of the mushroom.
+The most important thing to keep in mind while foraging is that you pay attention to the gills (the soft, streaky flesh underneath the head) of the mushroom.
 Many mushrooms have soft gills that are completely separate and easy to detach.
-Chanterelles, however, have gills that aren’t really gills, but more like veins that run the length of the mushroom.
+Chanterelles, however, have gills that are more like veins that run the length of the mushroom.
 Beyond that, chanterelle stems aren’t hollow, so when you pick them, it will be a firm stalk.
-Another way to tell the wild mushroom you’re foraging is a chanterelle is by the scent.
-When you pick a chanterelle, it should smell slightly like an apricot.
+Another way to identify a foraged mushroom as a chanterelle is by the scent—when you pick one, it should have a slight, apricot-like aroma.

 How to Cook Chanterelles